 SHIFT Racing - Torque Street Jeans Review

 Many first time motorcyclists are stunned by the amount of gear they should be wearing if they want to protect against the variety of potential injuries sustained in a motorcycle accident.
 The pavement is not very forgiving, and one of the most common traumas motorcyclists receive is road rash.
-Road rash happens when the rough pavement grinds off layers of skin, muscle, and if you skid fast and far enough, bone.
-Even with the threat of road rash, a lot of new riders do not want to wear leather pants or textile overpants when riding.

 Shift Racing (www.shiftracing.com) saw that a lot of riders preferred the look and comfort of blue jeans while riding, but the denim fabric itself did not offer much protection against road rash.
 Their solution was to create abrasion-resistant jeans (out of 14 oz heavyweight denim) by reinforcing the knees and 'seat' of the pants with Kevlar.